krisp

 For instance, some companies integrate their branding efforts with phonetic transcriptions.

-Variability in pronunciation
+Variability in Pronunciation

 Pronunciation can vary significantly among individuals, regions, and dialects.
 While phonetic transcription provides a standardized representation, it may not account for all the subtle variations in pronunciation.